k9w/instructions/httpdLighttpd.md

 at /var/www/log, even after I set the ownership to match the lighttpd groupd.

+Maybe add _lighttpd user to daemon group and enable g+w on /var/www?

 I need to ask for assistance on this.
 But for now, I'll move on to Caddy.